 - Keep magnets out of reach of children and pets.
-If a magnet is swallowed, see a doctor immediately. - Do not wear the magnet in a chest pocket and always keep it 30 cm away from active implantable devices such as pacemakers, defibrillators etc. Preferably, use the telephone with magnet on the opposite side than a pacemaker or other active implantable devices. - Keep the magnet 30 cm away from credit cards and other magnetically sensitive devices.
+If a magnet is swallowed, see a doctor immediately. - Do not wear the magnet in a chest pocket and always keep it 30 cm away from active implanatable devices such as pacemakers, defibrillators etc. Preferably, use the telephone with magnet on the opposite side than a pacemaker or other active implants. - Keep the magnet 30 cm away from credit cards and other magnetically sensitive devices.

-DAI Direct Audio Input (optional accessory)
+DAI direct audio input (optional accessory)

-The DAI adapter is a connector that allows you to input audio signals directly to your hearing instrument.
+The DAI adaptor is a connector that allows you to input audio signals directly to your hearing instrument.

-The DAI adapter is mounted on the hearing instrument and is connected by a cord to an external sound source, like a radio, music player or hand-held microphone.
+The DAI adaptor is mounted on the hearing instrument and is connected by a cord to an external sound source, like a radio or music player.

-Attaching the DAI adapter
+Attaching the DAI adaptor

-Start by opening the battery door and slide the DAI adapter onto the instrument.
+Start by opening the battery door and slide the DAI adaptor onto the instrument.